dice4321/Gunkolle/README.md

 * All clicks have randomness to avoid click tracking

 ## How to use: Gunkolle
+When starting Gunkolle make sure to click your android emulator when starting.

 Click expedition only and leave window open in background.

-If you are not playing with KanColleViewer, add/create an entry in the config.ini file in the script directory.
+If you are not playing with Nox, add/create an entry in the config.ini file in the script directory.
 Use AU3_Spy Window Spy that is included with your AHK installation to determine the window properties.
 As shown below (Three valid options are show, **PICK ONE**)-

 ```
 [Variables]